 And I was not shy about my exploits, even though I probably should've been.
-Other neighborhood boys would query what it was like to see a person without their skin.
-I'd explain the gore and the mess and the gunk that got beneath your nails with exaggerated macabre.
-Then assure them most things in life contain these elements and a grown man has got to be able to deal with it.
-I felt wise and strong and all knowing.
-They'd hang on every detail I'd give, either out of curiosity or repulsion.
-I'm sure even mama began to detect something suspicious was happening, if only because my constant complaints about my epidermis had ceased.
-But she never once questioned me.
-After all, I was inarguably mature now.
-And I continued to venture out to the cherries to fulfill my wants.
+Other neighborhood boys would

-One day, however, the street corner was empty.
-I ran to the orchard and called out her name, but she was nowhere to be found.
-Frustrated and hurt, I tore through the streets looking for clues to her disappearance until I came across a funeral procession.
-They marched along silently in neatly adorned rows, each person's skin pigmented to mourning black and gray.
-There were drummers who followed the casket and pounded away the cadence of the death march.
-And with each pulse of rhythm, the entire congregation would shudder like a cold wind off the ocean was tickling them unwontedly.
-Further out still, in the hills that looked down on the weaving road perhaps, crows squawked a song of remorse with just the slightest hint of humor in their cackles - I've always found it next to impossible to tell whether ravens are distraught or relieved in moments of great loss.
+And as we stood there, our query what it was like to see a person skins unkempt and strewn on without their skin.
+I'd explain the gore the ground, the grass grew thick and the mess and the gunk that got beand the trees bloomed once neath your nails with exaggerated macamore.
+And every cocoon - en- bre.
+Then assure them most things in life tered by springtime caterpillars contain these elements and a grown man who had feasted on rotten wood has got to be able to deal with it.
+I felt - opened to reveal lavender and wise and strong and all knowing.
+They'd chartreuse butterflies that flut- hang on every detail I'd give, either out tered up into the clouds, never of curiosity or repulsion.
+I'm sure even mama began to detect something suspi-Everyday over the next few cious was happening, if only because my found.
+Frustrated and hurt, I tore whoever had passed.
+It is through the streets looking for clues to common knowledge that her disappearance until I came across a death is not the end, but funeral procession.
+They marched along the beginning, and evsilently in neatly adorned rows, each pererybody knows someday son's skin pigmented to mourning black we'll all begin too.
+But and gray.
+There were drummers who fol- the last thing I wanted to lowed the casket and pounded away the do was dishonor a person cadence of the death march.
+And with enough for them to will each pulse of rhythm, the entire congre- an eternity spent yelling gation would shudder like a cold wind boo at me from my closet. off the ocean was tickling them unwont- Or in the corner of that edly.
+Further out still, in the hills that crawl space of my garage tancous looked down on the weaving road per- that mama sometimes acunar haps, crows squawked a song of remorse made me get boxes from. with just the slightest hint of humor in It was out of the corner great loss.

-And just like them, I kept my distance out of respect and fear that without their proper peace I'd be haunted by
+their proper peace I'd be haunted by